Be Sure to “Go Red” on National Wear Red Day

 D: Don’t Be Silent

-Share pictures of your coworkers participating in National Wear Red Day by emailing them to Well Aware.
+Email pictures of yourself or your coworkers participating in National Wear Red Day.

 Watch this video to learn more about National Wear Red Day.